By Mark Feffer

 Contract positions are available across industries, fields, experience levels and salary ranges.

 If you’re worried that you’ll be put in the “permanent freelancer” box, it’s worth noting that while a small percentage of businesses do offer contractors full-time positions, the job market is changing radically, and the way we work is far more diverse than it’s ever been.
+Contracting may be what we all do in the future.

 Finding contract jobs is a bit different than a full-time search.
 Here are some tips to get you started.